Applying to the BRIT School

 Can I apply if I have additional educational needs?

 The BRIT School welcomes applications from students with additional educational needs, in accordance with the School’s inclusion policy.
-However, you must still fulfil the criteria set out by the particular strand for which you would like to apply, such as passion and talent in your chosen area.
+However, you must still fulfill the criteria set out by the particular strand for which you would like to apply, such as passion and talent in your chosen area.

 If a student with additional educational needs is granted a place, the AEN Department will make contact prior to their admission in order to begin the process of working together with parents/carers and students.
 Some students are offered support within the classroom from one of our Learning Support Assistants (LSAs), while others spend time within the AEN Department’s facilities on an individual or group basis.

 We also support teaching staff by providing them with relevant information and training.
-Please click here for further information on applying to The BRIT School.